 In some instances, the patient may require negotiating a treatment plan.
 It is imperative that nurses are sensitive to the cultural practices of each patient while still providing the best care possible.

 Cultural competency in nursing is an ongoing practice.
+If working in an unfamiliar community, consider volunteering some free time as a community health worker to learn more about the community in the field.
 Having the ability to execute an analysis ensures you can handle each unique situation as it arises.

 Attitude plays a large role in the ability to become and serve as a culturally competent caregiver.
 In this case, “attitude” refers to a level of awareness in yourself and your patients in regards to stereotypes, rules of interaction and communication customs.